From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Under this topic, you could also cover:

-- The role of a real estate agent
+• The role of a real estate agents.

-This blog post from Keller Williams takes readers through the entire process of buying a home for the first time, providing in-depth advice and tips from finding the right agent to securing financing:
+This blog post from The Jim Allen Group takes readers through the entire process of buying a home for the first time, providing in-depth advice and tips from finding the right agent to securing financing:

 2. How to stage your home to sell faster

 How-to articles and lists are the most popular blog post formats, and they rank well.
-You could write a guide on how sellers can stage their homes to sell them faster.
+One idea is to write a guide on how sellers can stage their homes to sell them faster.

 You could include:

 Check out the guide below by North of NYC that provides readers with home staging tips to help them sell their property faster.
-This is a comprehensive guide with loads of expert advice that positions the company as an authority on the topic:
+This is a comprehensive blog post with loads of expert advice that positions the company as an authority on the topic:

 Buyers and sellers both want to understand local market trends.
 Tailoring this content to specific neighborhoods or regions gives it local relevance, positioning you as an expert in the area.